mshideler/-Pewlett-Hackard-Analysis/README.md

 ## Summary

-1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Question 1.
+How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 If the roles are expected to stay the same, all 90,398 roles need to be filled so as to minimize the “silver tsunami” effect.
 Again, the number of retirees makes up 38% of Pewlett Hackard’s workforce.
 Otherwise, numerous, additional responsibilities will be assigned to the remaining employees, which will have a negative impact on the company as a whole.
 If the roles change, perhaps fewer roles would need to be filled depending on how those roles change.